Non-violent Movements Worldwide

 Performance-art

-Syrian activists printed hundreds of ping-pong balls with one-word slogans like enough‘ or ‚freedom.
+Syrian activists printed hundreds of ping-pong balls with one-word slogans like enough or freedom.
 Subsequently, they threw them out of large garbage bags into the narrow and steep streets of Damascus.
 The bouncing balls paralyzed the traffic or at least were very conspicuous.
 Without any individual or group being held responsible, this action was repeated over and over again.
 The police seemed quite ridiculous in their attempt to catch and eliminate the balls.

 Other Syrian performance activists colored the water of the fountains in the main squares in Damascus with red food coloring during the night, creating the impression that the fountains spewed blood.
 It took at least a week for the red color to slowly fade and the police could do nothing but watch and wait for the ‚haunting‘ to be over.